 French Prosecutors Dismiss Rape Case Against Luc Besson

-An actress filed a complaint last May accusing the director of drugging and raping her.
+An actress filed a complaint last May accusing the director of raping her.
 The prosecutor's office said Monday that investigators didn't find evidence of a rape.

 The Paris prosecutor's office has dismissed rape charges against director Luc Besson after an investigation failed to turn up evidence to support a woman's allegation.

-Belgian-Dutch actress Sand Van Roy filed a complaint last May accusing the 59-year-old director of drugging and raping her at Le Bristol Paris hotel.
+Belgian-Dutch actress Sand Van Roy filed a complaint last May accusing the 59-year-old director of raping her at Le Bristol Paris hotel.
+Initial press reports indicated that she had also claimed he had drugged her, which Van Roy denies.

 Lawyers for Besson confirmed to The Hollywood Reporter that the charges had been dropped.
 "Mr. Luc Besson has satisfactorily noted the decision of the Prosecutor to dismiss the charges brought by Ms. Sand Van Roy, which he has always formally denied.
 This decision comes after a very thorough survey conducted by the prosecutor with which he fully cooperated."